Access services directory

 Audio Described Aotearoa

-Audio Described Aotearoa was set up in 2014 by leading audio describer Nicola Owen and her partner, Paul Brown, who is blind.
+Founded in 2014 by audio describer Nicola Owen and Paul Brown, who is blind.
 They contract up to ten audio describers around the country to provide high-quality audio description for a range of events and tours.

 BarrierFree